-- difficulties in staffing and managing foreign offices as a result of, among other things, distance, language and cultural differences; - less flexible labor laws and regulations;
+• difficulties in staffing and managing foreign offices as a result of, among other things, distance, language and cultural differences;

-- expenses associated with customizing our professional services for clients in foreign countries; - · foreign currency exchange rate fluctuations when we sell our professional services in denominations other than United States' dollars; - · protectionist laws and business practices that favor local companies; - political and economic instability in some international markets; - multiple, conflicting and changing government laws and regulations; - · trade barriers: - · reduced protection for intellectual property rights in some countries; and - · potentially adverse tax consequences.
+- less flexible or future changes in labor laws and regulations in the U.S. and in foreign countries; - · expenses associated with customizing our professional services for clients in foreign countries; - · foreign currency exchange rate fluctuations when we sell our professional services in denominations other than United States' dollars; - protectionist laws and business practices that favor local companies; - political and economic instability in some international markets; - multiple, conflicting and changing government laws and regulations; - · trade barriers; - · reduced protection for intellectual property rights in some countries; and - potentially adverse tax consequences.